Frequently Asked Questions

 Many of the insurance carriers require prior authorizations for certain medications, slowing the process of refills.
 When a prior authorization is required, we must first work with your insurance company to secure a prior authorization in order to guarantee that the insurance company will pay their portion of the medication cost.

 Test results are communicated in writing.
 If the results are normal, you should receive a letter from your physician about 2 weeks after the tests were done.
 A member of the medical team will communicate any results of concern to you as soon as we receive them.
-If you do not receive results within 3 weeks, please call the practice at 617-732-9300, and select the speciality line you are calling about, and then select option 2.
+If you do not receive results within 3 weeks, please call 617-732-9300 (select physician specialty, then results option).

-- Brigham and Women's blue hospital registration card (if available)
+- BWH blue hospital registration card (if available)

 - Insurance cards (please notify the receptionist if your insurance information has recently changed)